-In 1935, Ifukube concluded his studies at Hokkaido Imperial University's Faculty of Agriculture.
-His graduation thesis was on the acoustics and vibratory properties of wood in order to make new musical instruments.
-After graduation, Ifukube had a fleeting notion that he might enjoy working as a lighthouse keeper in remote areas of the Pacific Ocean.
+Although 1935 started on a somber note due to Suzu Ifukube's death on January 9, all sadness soon gave way to happiness and excitement in the early summer of that year: Ifukube had concluded his studies at Hokkaido Imperial University's Faculty of Agriculture.
+His graduation thesis offered a thorough analysis of the acoustic and vibratory properties of wood in order to make new musical instruments.
+After graduation Ifukube, apparently having had his fill of interaction with other people during his university days, had a fleeting notion that he might enjoy the solitude of working as a lighthouse keeper in remote areas of the Pacific Ocean.
 This, however, would not come to pass as his agricultural background would keep him in his native Hokkaido.

-Immediately upon graduation, Ifukube was hired by the Municipal Forest of Hokkaido to work as a forestry officer in Akkeshi, a remote, mountainous area on the east coast of Hokkaido.
-Although the main forestry office was located in the town of Akkeshi proper, Ifukube's post would be farther east in the forest itself, about 15 miles from the main office.
+Immediately upon graduation, Ifukube was hired by the Municipal Forest of Hokkaido to work as a forestry officer in Akkeshi, a remote, mountainous area on the eastern side of the island.
+Although the main forestry office was located in Akkeshi proper, Ifukube's post would be farther east in the forest itself, about 15 miles from the main town.

 Of course, transferring to Akkeshi from Sapporo would mean that, for the first time, Ifukube would no longer have the constant company of his family and friends and his opportunities to participate in public musical performances would be practically wiped out.
-However, a more solitary life in the countryside would allow for the needed concentration to focus on composition.
+However, a more solitary life in the countryside - which suited the young university graduate fine - would allow for the needed concentration to focus on writing new compositions.

-Ifukube moved into a cabin on an elevated cape which jutted south into the turbulent Pacific Ocean below.
+Ifukube moved into a cabin on an elevated cape jutting south into the turbulent Pacific Ocean below.
 This piece of land was called "Timbe" in the Ainu language and is called "Chimbe" in Japanese.
 (The consonant/vowel combination of "ti" does not exist in the Japanese language.
 The closest equivalent in Japanese of the "ti" sound is "chi.")
-Due to Chimbe's coastal location, the area is often shrouded by eerie mists and fog.
+Due to Chimbe's coastal location, the area was then as it is now often shrouded by eerie mists and fog.

-In this cabin, Ifukube began a life of almost total isolation.
-Although this situation often made Ifukube feel a sense of loneliness, the rustic lifestyle of a forestry officer appealed to him greatly as it afforded him daily opportunities to interact with the natural world he loved so much.
+In this cabin, Ifukube began an existance of almost total isolation.
+The rustic, solitary lifestyle of a forester appealed to him greatly, though, as it afforded him daily opportunities to interact with the natural world that he loved so much.

 One of Ifukube's primary responsibilities as a forester was to regulate the amount of timber that could be cut down by local fisherman who used the wood to make boats.
 Ifukube would often turn a blind eye, however, and allow the fishermen to cut down more trees than was normally permissible in return for sake!

-Living in the cabin on the Chimbe cape was surely difficult; there was no electricity and absolutely no local shopping or services.
-In order to remain stocked of basic necessities, which included food, books and supplies for writing music, staff members from the main Akkeshi forestry office would occasionally travel to Ifukube and bring him into town on a special three-wheeled truck that was capable of navigating through the unpaved mountain terrain of the area.
+Living in the cabin on the Chimbe cape was surely difficult; there was no electricity nor running water and absolutely no local shopping or services.
+In order to remain stocked with basic necessities, which included food, books and supplies for writing music, staff members from the main Akkeshi forestry office would occasionally travel to Ifukube and bring him into town on a special three-wheeled truck that was capable of navigating through the unpaved mountain terrain of the area.
 While in town, Ifukube would lodge at the Gomi ryokan (a ryokan is a Japanese-style inn) for several days.
-Good-looking, intelligent and artistic, Ifukube became easily well-liked by the female staff at the ryokan.
-Being at the inn allowed the usually isolated forester to socialize in addition to stocking of supplies.
+Good-looking, intelligent and artistic, Ifukube became easily well liked by the female staff at the ryokan.
+Being at the inn allowed Ifukube some opportunity to socialize with others, which he enjoyed.
 After replenishing himself with all needed goods, he would the be taken back to his cabin to fend for himself until the next trip into town, which could be weeks away.

 Occasionally, Ifukube himself felt hunted.
-Bears were known to circle around his cabin, surely in search of food.
+Bears often circled around his cabin, surely in search of something to eat.
 Ifukube couldn't help but be frightened whenever this happened and he sometimes spent nights clinging to his rifle in case the bears tried to break in.

-The isolation of Chimbe allowed Ifukube to immerse himself into a wide rage of studies after the end of his work day; he was most interested in music, of course, and languages; he studied English and French.
-In terms of music, Ifukube felt the urge to return to composition as he had not written anything since Piano Suite roughly two years earlier in 1933.
-His initial idea was to begin a piece he had been thinking about since his university days: a sort of concerto for solo violin with an exclusively percussion accompaniment.
-Ifukube, using his skills in English, communicated this idea to the Russian-American conductor, Fabien Sevitzky (1893 - 1967), with whom he had developed a pen-friend relationship.
+Of course, there was more to Ifukube's life in Akkeshi than forestry field assignments.
+The isolation of his cabin on the Chimbe cape allowed the young scholar to plunge into a wide rage of studies after the end of his work day; naturally, he was interested in playing music - he had his violin and a guitar at his disposal - and languages; he studied English and French.
+It was definitely composition, however, that now captivated him the most; his urges to return to writing original musical pieces were as strong as ever.
+Up to this point, he had written four compositions, each of them small-scale chamber works.
+Wanting to take advantage of the the depth of concentration that his forest solitude could afford him, Ifukube began to think about writing something decidedly larger in scale.
+His initial idea was to begin a piece he had been thinking about since his university days: A sort of concerto for solo violin with an accompaniment exclusively made up of percussion instruments.
+Ifukube, using his skills in English, communicated this idea to the Russian-American conductor, Fabien Sevitzky (1893 - 1967), with whom he had developed a pen-friend relationship, to solicit a professional's opinion, so to speak.
 The Boston-based Sevitzky, who was the nephew of famed conductor Serge Koussevitzky, suggested that Ifukube abandon the concerto idea and write a piece for full orchestra.
-Ifukube, following Sevitzky's suggestion, began writing a three-movement orchestral work.
+The ambitious Ifukube, following Sevitzky's suggestion, began writing a three-movement orchestral work.

-Writing only at night by the light of a gas lamp in his cabin, Ifukube envisioned a large-scale piece in which he could further develop the Japanese and Ainu aesthetics he strove for in Piano Suite.
+Writing only at night by the light of a gas lamp in his cabin, Ifukube envisioned a rather wide-ranging work in which he could further develop the Japanese and Ainu aesthetics that he strove for in his previous pieces, most notably Piano Suite.
 In fact, Ifukube stated that his (rather lofty) goal with the new composition would be "to express Japan's image comprehensively."

 The first movement was called Danse de Jongara and was based on a drinking song Ifukube heard in his student days in the the Tsugaru region of northern Aomori Prefecture.

 The third movement is called Fête and illustrates a frenzied Japanese matsuri, or festival.
-The frenetically bombastic Fête makes full use of the required ten percussion instruments and ends with a literal bang: Ifukube marks the final bars "Molto fuocoso possibile" ("As fiery as possible") and writes the final two bars as a tuttii in quadruple forte (ffff)!
+The frenetically bombastic Fête, which makes full use of the orchestra and the required ten percussion instruments, ends with a literal bang: Ifukube marks the final bars "Molto fuocoso possibile" ("As fiery as possible") and writes the final two bars as a tutti in an audacious quadruple forte (ffff)!

 Of course, although Ifukube had completed the piece, there was virtually no chance it would be performed in the foreseeable future.
 Not only was Ifukube's life in the far-flung wilderness of Hokkaido a hindrance to his abilities to self-promote but he was, for all intents and purposes, merely an amateur composer with no formal musical training or connection to the Japanese musical intelligentsia, such as it was, based in cosmopolitan Tokyo.
 It seemed, therefore, that the fate of Japanese Rhapsody was to remain indefinitely in a drawer in the middle of a densely wooded no-man's-land.

-Tcherepnin assembled an impressive group of famous composers to act as judges for the competition; the adjudicative panel consisted of Jacques Ibert, Albert Roussel, Arthur Honnegger, Aleksander Tansman, Tibor Harsányi, Pierre-Octave Ferroud, Henri Gil-Marchex and Henri Prunière.
-Initially Tcherepnin had engaged Maurice Ravel (who was, of course, one of Ifukube's favorite composers) to be a judge, but he had to drop out at the last minute due to an illness.
+Tcherepnin's competition took place on December 16 at the Japanese embassy in Paris.
+Tcherepnin assembled an impressive group of famous composers to hear the entrants' works and act as judges; the adjudicative panel consisted of Jacques Ibert, Albert Roussel, Arthur Honnegger, Aleksander Tansman, Tibor Harsányi, Pierre-Octave Ferroud, Henri Gil-Marchex and Henri Prunière.
+Initially Tcherepnin had engaged Maurice Ravel (a favorite of Ifukube) to be a judge, but he had to drop out at the last minute due to an illness.